sahar90o/CRPP-website/content/publication/article1/index.md

 publication: "*JMIR DERMATOLOGY, 1*(1)"
 publication_short: ""

-abstract: In this article we proposed a content base image retrieval algorithm guided by saliency maps (SE-CBIR) which boots the retrieval accuracy by 7% compared to traditional approaches.
-In addition, a reader study shows that the use of such support tools help participants to improve their diagnosis accuracy while reducing melanoma overdiagnosis.
+abstract: Background: Previous research studies have demonstrated that medical content image retrieval can play an important role by assisting dermatologists in skin lesion diagnosis.
+However, current state-of-the-art approaches have not been adopted in routine consultation, partly due to the lack of interpretability limiting trust by clinical users.
+Objective: This study developed a new image retrieval architecture for polarized or dermoscopic imaging guided by interpretable saliency maps.
+This approach provides better feature extraction, leading to better quantitative retrieval performance as well as providing interpretability for an eventual real-world implementation.
+Methods: Content-based image retrieval (CBIR) algorithms rely on the comparison of image features embedded by convolutional neural network (CNN) against a labeled data set.
+Saliency maps are computer vision–interpretable methods that highlight the most relevant regions for the prediction made by a neural network.
+By introducing a fine-tuning stage that includes saliency maps to guide feature extraction, the accuracy of image retrieval is optimized.
+We refer to this approach as saliency-enhanced CBIR
+(SE-CBIR).
+A reader study was designed at the University Hospital Zurich Dermatology Clinic to evaluate SE-CBIR’s retrieval accuracy as well as the impact of the participant’s confidence on the diagnosis.
+Results: SE-CBIR improved the retrieval accuracy by 7% (77% vs 84%) when doing single-lesion retrieval against traditional CBIR.
+The reader study showed an overall increase in classification accuracy of 22% (62% vs 84%) when the participant is provided with SE-CBIR retrieved images.
+In addition, the overall confidence in the lesion’s diagnosis increased by 24%.
+Finally, the use of SE-CBIR as a support tool helped the participants reduce the number of nonmelanoma lesions previously diagnosed as melanoma (overdiagnosis) by 53%.
+Conclusions: SE-CBIR presents better retrieval accuracy compared to traditional CBIR CNN-based approaches.
+Furthermore, we have shown how these support tools can help dermatologists and residents improve diagnosis accuracy and confidence.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: In this article we proposed a content base image retrieval algorithm guided by saliency maps (SE-CBIR) which boots the retrieval accuracy by 7% compared to traditional approaches.
+In addition, a reader study shows that the use of such support tools help participants to improve their diagnosis accuracy while reducing melanoma overdiagnosis

 tags:
 - Source Themes